PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

   If a parser finds any of these bits set that isn't specified, it must refuse to parse the log.
 - `appended_offsets`: File offset for appended data.
   If no data is appended, all offsets must be zero.
   This can be used to reliably append data for logs that may stop in the middle of a message.
-For example, hardfault dumps in PX4.
+  For example, crash dumps.

   A process appending data should do:
   - set the relevant `incompat_flags` bit
-  - set the first `appended_offsets` as the length of the log file without the appended data, as that is where the data would start
+  - set the first `appended_offsets` that is currently 0 to the length of the log file without the appended data, as that is where the new data will start
   - append any type of messages that are valid for the Data section.

 It is possible that there are more fields appended at the end of this message in future ULog specifications.